Myingyan

 It lies in the valley of the Ayeyarwady River, to the south of Mandalay, on the east bank of the river.
-The area around the town is flat, especially to the north and along the banks of the Ayeyarwady.
+The area around the city is flat, especially to the north and along the banks of the Ayeyarwady.
 Inland the country rises in gently undulating slopes.
 The most noticeable feature is Popa Hill, an extinct volcano, to the south-east.
 The highest peak is 4,962 ft. above sea-level.
 The climate is dry, with high south winds from March until September.
 The annual rainfall averages about 35 in.
 The temperature varies between 70 and 106 F. The ordinary crops are millet, sesame, cotton, maize, rice and a great variety of peas and beans.
 There are no forests, but a great deal of low scrubland.
 Myingyan is the head of the branch railway to Thazi and the main line between Yangon and Mandalay.

 Myingyan Prison in Myingyan District was known as the most infamous detention center among Burma's political prisoners for its atrocities from early 1990s' to October 1999 when the International Committee for Red Cross (ICRC) was granted an access to the prison.

+Clashes broke out in and around the town in August 2024 between Myanmar's military junta and the People's Defense Force, during the country's ongoing civil war.